-Community mobilization is a critical component of PCI’s efforts to halt the spread of Ebola.
-PCI’s comprehensive social and behavior change strategy engages mothers, community health volunteers, agriculture extension groups, disaster management committees, care groups, WASH committees, traditional chiefs, religious leaders, and trained traditional midwives.
-Key messages around how transmission occurs, how to prevent transmission, and what to do in case of infection have been shared with these groups who use a cascade training method to share the information with their neighbors, peers, colleagues, family members, and anyone else with whom they come into contact.
-PCI links all awareness activities directly to the county and district-level health systems to ensure that health systems have the capacity to respond to the increased demand for services.
-Collaborating with the MOHSW, PCI has extended ongoing trainings to health workers on how to manage the outbreak, both the management of patients and management of the treatment environment.
-Trainings include: the use of protective equipment and case management protocols (including triage, treatment of suspected cases, isolation, and management of the deceased); universal precautions; submission of Ebola surveillance reports; hazardous/biological materials management; and sterilization of health facilities.
-Trainings also include an emphasis on providing equal care for patients regardless of age, ethnicity, religion, gender or disability.
+Community mobilization was a critical component of PCI’s efforts to halt the spread of Ebola.
+PCI’s comprehensive social and behavior change strategy engaged mothers, community health volunteers, agriculture extension groups, disaster management committees, care groups, WASH committees, traditional chiefs, religious leaders, and trained traditional midwives.
+Key messages around how transmission occurs, how to prevent transmission, and what to do in case of infection were shared with these groups who use a cascade training method to share the information with their neighbors, peers, colleagues, family members, and anyone else with whom they come into contact.
+PCI linked all awareness activities directly to the county and district-level health systems to ensure that health systems had the capacity to respond to the increased demand for services.
+Collaborating with the MOHSW, PCI extended ongoing trainings to health workers on how to manage the outbreak, both the management of patients and management of the treatment environment.
+Trainings included the following: the use of protective equipment and case management protocols (including triage, treatment of suspected cases, isolation, and management of the deceased); universal precautions; submission of Ebola surveillance reports; hazardous/biological materials management; and sterilization of health facilities.
+Trainings also included an emphasis on providing equal care for patients regardless of age, ethnicity, religion, gender or disability.